executablebooks/sphinx-thebe/docs/configure.md

 ## Change the HTML selector to mark interactive cells

-By default, `sphinx-thebelab` will be run on any cells with the `thebelab` class.
+By default, `sphinx-thebelab` will be run on any cells with the `thebe` class.
 However, you can customize the HTML selector to use other classes, elements, etc.

 For example, if you wanted to convert **all code cells**, you could use the following